shahneela512/ilm-red-enhancements/README.md

 | **Phase 4** | **Premium Infographics** | High | **Medium ($)** |

 ---

-increase the lifetime value (LTV) of every user.
+### 💡 Executive Summary:
-* **📊 Analytics:** Mixpanel to track which glossary terms are clicked most often.
+This roadmap transforms **ilm.red** from a document repository into a growth-focused ecosystem.
+By fixing current technical debt and implementing high-virality features, we can lower our marketing costs and increase the lifetime value (LTV) of every user.